 - StrongGrip mat

-- Empty wooden or metal spoon (for attaching the engraved plate)
+- Blank wooden or metal spoon (for attaching the engraved plate)

 Open Cricut Design Space and create or import the text or design you want to engrave.

-Step 2: Fix the metal plate to the mat
+Step 2: Secure the metal plate on the mat

-Secure the aluminum plate to the StrongGrip mat using masking tape to prevent movement during engraving.
+Secure the aluminum plate to the StrongGrip mat with masking tape to prevent movement during engraving.

-Send the project to the Cricut and have the design engraved onto the metal plate.
+Send the project to the Cricut and let it engrave the design onto the metal plate.

-Step 4: Clean and apply to the spoon
+Step 4: Clean and attach to the spoon

-After engraving, remove any residue and attach the engraved plate to the spoon using glue or decorative methods (e.g., wire wrapping or ribbon).
+After engraving, remove any residue and attach the engraved plate to the spoon using adhesive or decorative methods (e.g., wire wrapping or ribbon).

 High precision and clean lines